-d100 Result

-- 50 - 51- The sphere moves through the portal or into the extradimensional space.

-86- A spatial rift sends each creature and object within 180 feet of the sphere, including the sphere, to a random plane of existence.
+d100 Result 01-50 The sphere is destroyed.
+51-85 The sphere moves through the portal or into the extradimensional space.
+86-00 A spatial rift sends each creature and object within 180 feet of the sphere, including the sphere, to a random plane of existence.